Nolan Gorman Player Props: Cardinals vs. Mariners

 Nolan Gorman At The Plate

-- Gorman has 18 hits, which is tops among St. Louis hitters this season, while batting .316 with nine extra-base hits.
+- Gorman has 18 hits, which ranks first among St. Louis hitters this season, while batting .300 with nine extra-base hits.

-- Among qualifying hitters in baseball, he ranks 23rd in batting average, 19th in on-base percentage, and fourth in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 30th, his on-base percentage ranks 29th, and he is eighth in the league in slugging.

-- In 76.5% of his 17 games this season, Gorman has picked up at least one hit.
-He's also had four multi-hit games.

-- In 52.9% of his games this season, Gorman has had at least one RBI.
-He's picked up more than one in 29.4% and driven in three or more of his team's runs in two contests.
+- Gorman has driven in a run in nine games this year (50.0%), including five games with more than one RBI (27.8%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored at least once five times this year (29.4%), including one multi-run game.
+- He has scored at least one run five times this season (27.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.